Sister Delia Marie (Dee) Smith

-Sister Delia (Dee) was born in Bury, Lancashire, England.
-She graduated from Derby High School, Lancashire, England in 1970 and earned a Certificate in Education from St. Mary’s College in London.
-Sister Dee then served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.
+Delia Marie (Dee) Smith was born in June 23, 1954 in Bury, Lancashire, England, to Marguerite (Conway) Smith and James Henry Smith.
+She had 1 sister: Vivien and 1 brother: Nigel James.
+Dee graduated from Derby High School, Lancashire, England in 1970 and earned a Certificate in Education from St. Mary’s College in London.
+Then Dee served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.

-Sister Dee entered the Congregation on August 25, 1990 at the Maryknoll Sisters Center, Maryknoll, NY.
-She professed her First Vows on August 15, 1992 at the Center and her Final Vows on July 31, 1999 in Guatemala.
-During her orientation program, her ministry was counseling people with AIDS in the African American community of Newburgh, N.Y and when needed driving for Sisters at the Center.
+Delia (Dee) Smith entered the Maryknoll Sisters Congregation August 25, 1990 at the Center in NY.
+She professed First Vows August 15, 1992 at the Center and Final Vows July 31, 1999 in Guatemala.
+During her orientation program, her ministry was counseling people with AIDS in the African American community of Newburgh, N.Y and, when needed, driving for Sisters at the Center.

-In 1993, Sister Dee received her first overseas mission assignment to Guatemala where she continued her ministry with people with AIDS through education programs and counseling.
+In 1993 Sister Dee’s first overseas mission assigned was to Guatemala where she continued her ministry with people with AIDS through education programs and counseling.
 Eventually this led her, with another Maryknoll Sister and many Guatemalans and other collaborators, to found Proyecto Vida (Project Life).

 Proyecto Vida had three elements: a youth group of HIV/AIDS educators; people infected with HIV; and a technical and professional team.
 This was an integrated project of prevention attending to the affected and the involvement of people with HIV as part of the educational process giving talks and testimony.
 With much collaboration, a dream became a reality in 2005 when Santa Maria, a Proyecto Vida hospice for terminally ill people suffering with HIV/AIDS, was completed.